John Dugard

-Christopher John Robert Dugard (born 23 August 1936 in Fort Beaufort), known as John Dugard, is a South African professor of international law.
+Christopher John Robert Dugard (born 23 August 1936) is a South African professor of international law.
 His main academic specializations are in Roman-Dutch law, public international law, jurisprudence, human rights, criminal procedure and international criminal law.
 He has served on the International Law Commission, the primary UN institution for the development of international law, and has been active in reporting on human-rights violations by Israel in the Palestinian territories.

-He has written several books on apartheid, human rights, and international law, in addition to coauthoring textbooks on criminal law and procedure and international law.
-He has also written extensively on South African apartheid.
+He has written several books on human rights and international law, especially the crime of apartheid, in addition to coauthoring textbooks on criminal law and procedure and international law.
+He has written extensively on South African apartheid.

 Education

-John Dugard attended Queens Collage, Queenstown passed Matriculation in 1953 and later earned his BA (1956) and LLB (1958) degrees at Stellenbosch University (South Africa) and a second LLB (1965) and LL.D. degree, a Diploma in International Law (1965), and an LL.D.
-Degree (1980), all from Cambridge University.
+John Dugard attended Queen's College Boys' High School in Queenstown, passing Matriculation in 1953.
+He earned his BA (1956) and LLB (1958) degrees at Stellenbosch University, and a second LLB (1965) and LL.D. degree, a Diploma in International Law (1965), and an LL.D.
+Degree (1980), all from Cambridge University in England.
+He has a number of honorary doctorates.

 Career

 Academic

-From 1975–1977, Dugard was the Dean and a Professor of Law at the University of Witwatersrand (Johannesburg, South Africa).
-From 1978–1990, he was the Director of the University of Witwatersrand's Centre for Applied Legal Studies, "a research centre committed to the promotion of Human Rights in South Africa".
+From 1969 to 1998, Dugard was a Professor of Law at the University of Witwatersrand in Johannesburg, South Africa.
+From 1975 to 1977 he was the dean at the School of Law there.
+From 1978 to 1990, he was the director of the university's Centre for Applied Legal Studies, "a research centre committed to the promotion of Human Rights in South Africa".

-Dugard was Director of the Lauterpacht Centre for International Law at the University of Cambridge from 1995–1997.
+Dugard was Director of the Lauterpacht Centre for International Law at the University of Cambridge from 1995 to 1997.

-In 1998, Dugard was appointed Chair in Public International Law at Leiden University in the Netherlands and as Director of the Advanced LL.M. programme in Public International Law.
+In 1998, Dugard was appointed Chair in Public International Law at Leiden University in the Netherlands and as Director of the Advanced LL.M. programme in Public International Law, succeeding Peter Kooijmans who had been appointed a judge of the International Court of Justice.
+He became professor emeritus at Leiden in 2007.

-Since 2006 he has been a Professor of Law at the Centre for Human Rights of the University of Pretoria.
+Since 2006, he has been a Professor of Law at the Centre for Human Rights of the University of Pretoria.

 He has held visiting professorships at Princeton University, Duke University, UC Berkeley and University of Pennsylvania, and University of New South Wales (Australia).

 Other professional activities

 Dugard has, since 1997, served as a member of the International Law Commission of the United Nations.
 In 2000, he became its Special Rapporteur on Diplomatic Protection.

 In 2000, he served as Judge ad hoc in the cases concerning Armed Activities on the Territory of the Congo (Democratic Republic of the Congo v.
 Burundi) (Democratic Republic of the Congo v.
 Uganda) and (Democratic Republic of the Congo v.
 Rwanda) at the International Court of Justice.

 Dugard visited the Palestine Center in Washington DC in March 2009 and gave a lecture entitled "Apartheid and Occupation under International Law."
 The video and the transcript of the lecture were made available online.

+In 2023-24, he was appointed as a member of the South African legal team in the case of South Africa v.
+Israel, in which Israel is accused of contravening the Genocide Convention during the ongoing Gaza war.